 Another train of thought is that wild cats only drink from running water in order to prevent getting sick.
 So when water is sitting still in a bowl, they have an instinctual aversion to it.

 There is also the theory that cats have learned and prefer, running water or rainwater because it tends to be cooler.

 The last, and very likely addition to any of the above, is that for cats, water is just pure entertainment.
 They love to spill it and splash it all over the place.
 And the added benefit is that they get to watch their human clean it up.

 How Much Water Cats Should Drink

-Typically, cats need between 3.5–4.5 ounces of water per 5 pounds of body weight per day.
-If you have a 10-pound cat, they should be consuming between 7–9 ounces of water, or about half an average bottle of water.
-The key word here is “consume,” since cats don’t need to get their water just by drinking.
+Typically, cats need between 3.5–4.5 ounces (about ½ a cup) of water per 5 pounds of body weight per day.
+If you have a 10-pound cat, they should be consuming between 7–9 ounces (about 1 cup) of water.
+The key word here is “consume” since cats don’t need to get their water just by drinking.

 How to Monitor Your Cat's Water Intake